William James Prize

 The William James Prize for Contributions to the Study of Consciousness is an award given by the Association for the Scientific Study of Consciousness (ASSC).

-Each year one prize is awarded for an outstanding published contribution to the empirical or philosophical study of consciousness by a graduate student or postdoctoral scholar within five years of receiving a PhD or other advanced degree.
+Each year one prize is awarded for an outstanding published contribution to the empirical or philosophical study of consciousness by a graduate student or postdoctoral scholar within seven years of receiving a PhD or other advanced degree.
+Up until 2025 eligibility for the award was even more restrictive, as only candidates within five years of completing their PhD (or other advanced degree) were considered.